 Ferndale Calendar of Events

 Come at the right time, and you’ll find excellent entertainment at the Repertory Theatre.
+Check out our Local Events page for dates and times.
 But there really is no wrong time to come to Ferndale.
 It seems almost every week there is some special event, whether it’s the world famous Kinetic Sculpture Race, or the local favorite, Ferndale’s Lighted Tractor Parade at Christmas.
 Be sure to check our event calendar for the current happenings.